Le Juste Prix: Other International versions

-Most international versions, such as those of Australia and Belgium, had their sets and logo be inspired by the 2009 French version.
+Most international versions, such as those of Australia, Bulgaria, Belgium, Lebanon, The Netherlands and Romania had their sets and logo were inspired by the 2009 French version.

 2024-

 After being off the air for no longer that 9 years.
 On February 20, 2024; it was announced that a new version of Le Juste Prix will air on rival channel M6 instead of TF1.
 Hosted by Éric Antoine and announced by Vincent Piguet, it premiered on March 11, 2024.